Muttley/foundryvtt-shadowdark/README.md

 ## Features

-- **Core Rule Book Content**
+**Core Rule Book Content**
 - All Weapons, armor, gear
 - All Ancestries, Background, Classes, Deities
 - All Talents with Roll Tables
 - Spells (Teir 1-5)
 - all 238 monsters from the core rules book

-- **Cursed Scrolls zines (1-3) Content**
+**Cursed Scrolls zines (1-3) Content**
 - All classes, background, weapons, armor
 - Talents and tables
 - New spells (Teir 1-5)

-- **Quickstarter Set Content**
+**Quickstart Set Content**
 - Both the Player Guide and the Gamemaster Guide from the Quickstart are available as journals
 - Included adventure: The Lost Citadel of the Scarlet Minotaur
-  - Compendium of Pre-generated characters
+- Compendium of pre-generated characters
 - Magical items
 - Wizard Mishap tier 1-3 Table
+- Macros for The Lost Citadel available: random beastman NPC, random ettercap NPC, random encounter check

-- **Sheets**
+**Sheets**
-  - Automated checks with calulated modifiers:
+- Automated checks with calculated modifiers:
 	- Attack checks (based on equipped weapons)
     - Spell checks, with spells lost on failure
 	- Stat checks
-	- Tracking of permanant or temporary conditions and effects
+	- Tracking of permanent or temporary conditions and effects
 - Items
 	- Automatic tracking of gear slots, including augmentations from talents
-    - Lightsource items tracking, automatically sets the light settings for your tokens
+    - Light source item tracking, automatically sets the light settings for your tokens
 	- Selling of treasure and gems
-	- Items can be equiped, carried or stashed
+	- Items can be equipped, carried or stashed
 - Characters (Players)
     - Calculated HP (augmented by talents),
 	- Calculated AC (based on equipped armor)
     - Luck token tracking in normal or pulp mode
 - Monsters (NPCs)
 	- Fix HP or randomized by hit dice
 	- Basic attacks, spells, features,

-- **Character Management**
+**Character Management**
 - A character generator for quickly rolling new characters
 - Import existing characters from Shadowdarklings.net
 - A guided level up process based on class details
-  - Automatic rolltables for randomizing talents
+- Automatic roll tables for randomizing talents

-- **Customization**
+**Customization**
 - Support for creating custom:
 	- ancestries, classes, languages, talents, monsters
 	- weapons, armor, properties, spells, magic items
 - Active effects on talents can modify the data of the actor:
     - Advantage on Initiative, HP rolls, Spell casting
     - Ability score modifications
 	- Pre-defined talents for core classes